Poojaagadhe/Capstone-Project/README.md

  # Architectures and Key Features:
  --The project evaluated three specialized U-Net variants on a dataset of 181 brain scans.

+ # Dataset and Preprocessing
+- Source Data: 181 unique T1-weighted brain MRI and corresponding CT scans in NIFTI (.nii) format.
+- Processed Data: 21,183 high-quality 2D slices.
+- Critical Splitting: Data splitting was performed at the patient level (70% Train, 15% Validation, 15% Test) to strictly prevent data leakage and ensure that performance metrics reflect true model generalization.
+- Preprocessing: Includes image resizing to (256x256) intensity clipping for outliers, and Min-Max normalization to the range {-1, 1}.

 # 1. U-Net with Local Decoder (Best Performer)
  * Architecture: Dual-component design featuring a standard U-Net encoder coupled with a specialized local decoder.